Care and Reconstruction of the Burned Hand

-Deep structures are often damaged in electrical burns and there is an imminent need to decompress areas where swelling has cut off the circulation to the hand.
-In one to two days, the wounds can be debrided of dead tissue and covered in skin grafts.
-Unfortunately, high voltage electrical injuries to the hand and arm are often so severe that parts of the arm and the entire hand need to be amputated in order to save the patient’s life.
+Deep structures are often damaged in electrical burns, and there is an imminent need to decompress areas where swelling has cut off the circulation to the hand.
+The wounds can be debrided of dead tissue in one to two days and covered in skin grafts.
+Unfortunately, high voltage electrical injuries to the hand and arm are often so severe that parts of the arm and the entire hand need to be amputated to save the patient’s life.

-The biggest problem with electrical injuries of the hand and forearm is that the circulation is lost.
+The biggest problem with electrical injuries to the hand and forearm is that the circulation is lost.
 This means that even if a graft is attempted, the graft will not take.
-Flap repairs of the arm and hand tend to do better when they come from body areas that still have intact circulation.
+Flap repairs of the arm and hand tend to do better when they come from body areas with intact circulation.